631: Chasten the Dragon Edition

 He's just using the courts to get headlines about how he's fighting the back against out-of-state atheist groups.

-And the court should sanction the shit out of him and whatever lawyer he roped into filing this lawsuit for this fucking publicity stunt.
+And the courts should sanction the shit out of him and whatever lawyer he roped into filing this lawsuit for this fucking publicity stunt.

-Because anything short of that is an invitation to everybody inconvenienced by an atheist group or watchdog group of any sort to bog them down in meritless lawsuits.
+Because anything short of that is an invitation to everybody inconvenienced by an atheist group or watchdog group of any sort to bog them down in meritless lawsuits right justice missing this case will not be enough here because let's say I wind up on Ryan Walters radar right he decides to sue me for calling him say a dick cyst

-Doesn't matter that I can prove to a judge that he is, in fact, a dick cyst.
+Doesn't matter that I can prove to a judge that he is in fact a dick cist.

 I mean, I guess the FFRF probably doesn't have to lawyer up because they are lawyers, but this is still going to cost them valuable time and effort that should be spent on their mission.